dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 -D mapreduce.partition.keycomparator.options=-k2,2nr
 ~~~~

 This part is very straightforward.
-Whatever one would do with unix sort (eg. -k1,1 -k3,4nr), just mirror it for hadoop streaming.
-However it is crucial to remember that hadoop only uses `KeyFieldBasedComparator` to sort records within partitions.
+Whatever one would do with Unix sort (eg. -k1,1 -k3,4nr), just mirror it for Hadoop streaming.
+However it is crucial to remember that Hadoop only uses `KeyFieldBasedComparator` to sort records within partitions.
 Therefore, this step only helps achieve partial sort.

 ####Configure Hadoop Streaming: Step 3